proji-rocks/proji/README.md

 ## About <a name = "about"></a>

-Proji helps you to quickly and easily start new projects.
-With a single command, it creates complex project directories in seconds, which would normally take you minutes to fully set up.
+Proji helps you start new projects quickly and easily.
+With a single command, it creates and configures complex project directories in seconds, which would take minutes to do manually.
 Proji creates directories and files for you that are either completely new or copied from a template.
-Why should you, for example, write a completely new ReadMe for every project, if you can use a template that you then only have to adapt to your project?
-Moreover, after creating the project directory for you, proji can also execute scripts that initialize tools relevant to your work and project (for example, git).
+For example, why write a completely new ReadMe for each project when you can use a template that you only need to adapt to your project?
+Furthermore, after creating the project directory, proji can also execute scripts for you that initialize the tools that are relevant to your work and your project (e.g. git).

 Proji is not just for software developers, but for anyone who regularly creates new projects and wants to save time and effort.
-Developers, authors, artists or just for general organization... it doesn't matter, because you define what you need.
+Developers, authors, artists or just for your general organization.... it doesn't matter, because you define what you need.

-Proji boosts your efficiency, simplifies your workflow and improves the structure of your projects directories.
+Proji increases your efficiency, simplifies your workflow and improves the structure of your project directories.

 ## Demo <a name = "demo"></a>